Hello World

 Hello, world!

 It’s alive!
 Treat yourself to a hot beverage and a high five.
-Whenever you get tired of poking it, just hit Control-C in the terminal that is running the server to kill it.
+Whenever you get tired of poking it, just hit Ctrl-C in the terminal that is running the REPL to kill it.

 The Whole Shebang